 How common is burnout?
 41% of people who clock in 50+ hours per week say their companies don’t address burnout, and 36% don’t know whether these programs are even an option.
 But, there are ways you can help yourself, once you get to know what burnout really means.

 Worst real burnout cases

-According to Reddit, real people have suffered severe cases of burnout, which proves burnout is not to be taken lightly: violent daydreams, mental breakdowns and sudden resignations seem to be only half of the story.
+According to one thread on Reddit, real people have suffered severe cases of burnout, which proves burnout is not to be taken lightly: violent daydreams, mental breakdowns, and sudden resignations seem to be only half of the story.

 Daydreams about accidents

 Daydreaming about getting into minor car accidents in order to rest at a hospital seems to be quite common.

 Imagining how it would be to fling oneself in front of a moving vehicle is another popular fantasy.

 One of the more severe cases is daydreaming about the elevator cables snapping while you’re riding said elevator to a high floor.

 Some other burnout victims have reportedly slammed their laptops in their client’s faces and simply left meetings, only to resign the day after.